AppIns/makefilegen/README.md

     make linux
 ```

-If you are using the server, you can test it by going to "http://localhost" in browser
+If you are using the server, you can test it by going to "http://localhost" in browser,
+by default it should be on port 80 (http)